-Ventimiglia is a vibrant city with a clear commercial soul that makes it very popular even by the inhabitants of nearby France who frequent it very often.
+Ventimiglia is a lively and vibrant city with a clear commercial soul that makes it very popular even by the inhabitants of nearby France who frequent it very often.
 The covered market and the Friday market are a fixed stop for those who love the best food and wine products.

 Behind this commercial and dynamic face hides a city that has an ancient and fascinating history that begins with prehistoric man, of which we still have evidence today in some of the city museums and in the caves of the Balzi Rossi.